archit120/JuliaOpenCVBindingGenerator/README.md

  - Handle types.hpp

-To run, first modify hdr_parser.py with appropriate header file names.
-Then use
+To run, clone this repository into a folder named julia inside the OpenCV's source modules folder.
+Then modify hdr_parser.py with appropriate header file names and use

 ```python3 gen3_{lang}.py```